TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 	</f:form>

 What is the summary of what we have we done?
-Again it is important that the :methodname:`newAction` and the :methodname:`createAction` have the same argument name.
+Again it is important that the :method:`newAction` and the :method:`createAction` have the same argument name.
 This has also to conform with the name of the Fluid template (``newBlog`` in the example).
-Also the parameter for the :methodname:`newAction` must be marked as optional and the validation of the parameter must be suppressed with ``@dontvalidate``.
+Also the parameter for the :method:`newAction` must be marked as optional and the validation of the parameter must be suppressed with ``@dontvalidate``.
 Finally you can output validation errors in the template using the ``flashMessages`` ViewHelper when saving